How do you define ‘single mom’? The answer is complicated and rife with bitter debate.

 As can only happen in class-weird America, people in this great nation can be heard vying for the right to claim rights to refer to themselves as a “single mother.”
 It is an interesting and relevant debate — one that speaks to how unmarried moms move forward with our lives as individuals, but also how we collectively define with our place in the world.
 First, let’s get out of the way all the broads who are not single moms.

 Ladies, if your husband is away on a hunting trip for a weekend, you are not a single mom.
-Or even, as Michelle Obama accidentally did earlier this year, you call yourself a single mom because your husband is really, really busy with his fabulous career, you are out.
+Or even, as Michelle Obama accidentally did, you call yourself a single mom because your husband is really, really busy with his fabulous career, you are out.
 And FYI, when you refer to yourself as a single mom you piss off a whole lot of people–people who have little or no financial help to raise their kids, or partnership that provides the emotional and logistical support that all families need.
 Not that you meant anything by it.
 But when you say that we want to kill you.

 On forums and in casual conversation, I hear people (usually men – men who pay lots of child support) grumble about women (usually their exes) who define themselves as single moms.
 “They have no right to say that — I pay for her manicures and weekends in Cancun with her 26-year-old personal trainer boyfriend!” is the usual gripe.